Adware: Definition and Removal Guide

-Adware from companies usually come as add-ons to free software you might download.
-For instance, if you download a music player, you might get an extra option in the installation page that asks if you also want to install a browser toolbar or some other type of software.
+Adware from companies usually comes as add-ons to free software you might download.
+For instance, if you download a music player, you might get an extra option on the installation page that asks if you also want to install a browser toolbar or some other type of software.

 In most cases, the adware is that extra program you installed on top of the software you needed in the first place.

-Quite often, all you have to do is to simply uninstall the extra software.
+Quite often, all you have to do is simply uninstall the extra software.

 To do this, simply go to Control Panel -> Uninstall a program -> Select program you wish to uninstall.

 If that doesn’t do the trick, then chances are the original program (the music player in our case) was the adware, and you’ll need to uninstall that one.

 How to remove adware browser extensions